-The four-year programme consists of a one-year taught component designed to extend and broaden key skills, followed by a three-year solo PhD research project.
-Training is provided in the form of lectures, bespoke transferable skills courses and workshops, along with a diverse seminar programme given by leaders in their field, and individual and group research projects.
+The four-year programme consists of a one-year taught component with a range of core and optional units, group and individual research projects designed to extend and broaden key skills, followed by a three-year solo PhD research project.
+A topic for the PhD will be chosen towards the end of the taught year.
+Training is provided in the form of lectures, bespoke transferable skills courses and workshops, along with a diverse seminar programme given by leaders in their field.

 Successful applicants will join a close-knit team of students.
 The programme has been designed to allow flexibility in assumed previous knowledge, with advanced units building on a common core.

-The centre is committed to providing additional training in skills that will help your personal development in your academic studies and through to your professional careers.
-Bespoke entrepreneurial training will be provided throughout all four years of study.
-This will focus on a small number of critical subject areas to prepare PhD graduates to become entrepreneurial leaders in UK corporations, start-ups or academia.
+The centre is committed to providing additional training in skills that will help your personal development, in both your academic studies and your professional careers.
+Bespoke entrepreneurial training will be available.
+This will focus on a small number of critical subject areas to prepare you to become entrepreneurial leaders in UK corporations, start-ups or academia.

 See international equivalent qualifications on the International Office website.

-Students who pursue this programme will be equipped with the necessary skills to work in a wide variety of roles to lead innovative research, future product development and exploitation in the communications industry.
+Students who pursue this programme will be equipped with the necessary skills to work in a wide variety of roles leading innovative research, future product development and exploitation in the communications industry.